A Guide To Pet Insurance

 There are roughly 250 policies for pet insurance.
 Though they are all different, most cover accidents and illnesses.
 Preventive and regular check-ups, vaccines, annual blood work, dental cleaning, heartworm medications, neuter, and spaying are considered as part of a wellness plan and are not covered.
 Though you can pay an additional fee if you want to cover that.

 Purebred Dogs may not be covered in most pet insurance policies.
 There are certain breeds that are genetically linked to some diseases and health conditions such as hip dysplasia and cancer.
 Therefore, it’s best to check first if hereditary conditions are excluded from the insurance that you are eyeing to buy.

-Pre-exiting illness is not covered.
-Like most insurance policies pre-existing illnesses and conditions will not be covered by the insurance provider.
+Pre-existing illness is not covered.
+Like most insurance policies, pre-existing illnesses and conditions will not be covered by the insurance provider.

 Is the amount the customer pays before the insurance kicks in.
-Deductibles can be per incident, condition or per visit.
-But most insurance company offers annual deductible.
+Deductibles can be per incident, condition, or visit.
+But most insurance companies offer an annual deductible.
 The higher the deductible, the lower your annual premium will be.
 Pet insurance deductibles average between $50 to $100.

 Good Customer Service

 This part may be neglected in considering the best insurance company.
 But this has a bigger impact than you think.
 Since almost everything right now can be searched online, take that as an advantage.
 Do some research about the insurance companies that have good reviews.
 Are they reputable?
 Are they good at explaining the plans to their customers?
 Did they provide the reimbursements on time?
 These things are a big deal.
 They will be handling your claims so make sure that you choose an insurance company that you can trust.